- weave (v.1)

-- Old English wefan "form by interlacing yarn" (class V strong verb; past tense wæf, past participle wefen), from Proto-Germanic *weban (cf. Old Norse vefa, Middle Low German, Middle Dutch, Dutch weven, Old High German weban, German weben "to weave"), from PIE *webh- "to weave;" also "to move quickly" (cf. Sanskrit ubhnati "he laces together," Persian baftan "to weave," Greek hyphe, hyphos "web," Old English webb "web").
+- Old English wefan "to weave, form by interlacing yarn," figuratively "devise, contrive, arrange" (class V strong verb; past tense wæf, past participle wefen), from Proto-Germanic *weban (cognates: Old Norse vefa, Middle Low German, Middle Dutch, Dutch weven, Old High German weban, German weben "to weave"), from PIE *webh- "to weave;" also "to move quickly" (cognates: Sanskrit ubhnati "he laces together," Persian baftan "to weave," Greek hyphe, hyphos "web," Old English webb "web").

-Extended sense of "combine into a whole" is from late 14c.; meaning "go by twisting and turning" is first found 1590s.
-Sense in boxing is from 1818.
-Related: Wove; weaved; weaving.
+The form of the past tense altered in Middle English from wave to wove.
+Extended sense of "combine into a whole" is from late 14c.; meaning "go by twisting and turning" is from 1640s.
+Related: Wove; woven; weaving.

 - weave (n.)

 - 1580s, "something woven," from weave (v.).
 Meaning "method or pattern of weaving" is from 1888.

 - c.1200, "to move from one place to another," of uncertain origin, perhaps from weave (v.1).
 From early 14c. as "move to and fro;" 1590s as "move side to side."
 Use in boxing is from 1818.
 Related: Weaved; weaving.